 Returning to Nassau, Bond discovers that Solange had been tortured, killed and trussed up in a hammock.
 M explains she was tortured and killed by Le Chiffre because she was the only one left alive and he assumed she talked.
 Le Chiffre's plan was to "short-sell" hundreds of millions of dollars in Skyfleet stock and, in destroying their prototype, cause their stock to plummet and send them into bankruptcy so he could buy the shares back at cheaper value.
-Thanks to Bond, Le Chiffre has lost over $101 million.
+Thanks to Bond, Le Chiffre has lost over $101.2 million.
 Now a marked man, Le Chiffre must find another way to earn the money back so his investors will not kill him.
-In fact, word is that he's just set up a high stakes Texas Hold 'Em poker match at Casino Royale in Montenegro for 10 players, with an entry fee at $10 million each plus a $5 million buy-back should they lose all their money.
-M informs Bond of the poker game and arranges to place Bond in the game as a replacement for a syndicate member, since he's the best poker player in MI6.
+In fact, word is that he's just set up a high stakes Texas Hold 'Em poker match at the Casino Royale in Montenegro for 10 players, with an entry fee at $10 million each plus a $5 million buy-back should they lose all their money.
+M arranges to place Bond in the game as a replacement for a syndicate member, since he's the best poker player in MI6.
 M also has a homing device planted in Bond's left wrist so she can track him anywhere.

 The British government will be putting up the money and, while Bond is on the train to Montenegro, he is met by a young woman named Vesper Lynd, a Treasury agent who has been sent to monitor Bond and give a go, no-go should he lose the money.
 They converse over dinner, Vesper commenting on his cold nature and Bond remarking on how Vesper is retentive.

 On the first hand, Bond deliberately makes a misjudged call to figure out how Le Chiffre bluffs (his physical "tell" involves him placing his left hand on his forehead near his wounded left eye), however Vesper is not at all impressed, thinking Bond is inept.
 After a lengthy round of hands, a break is called.
 Bond places a tracking device in Le Chiffre's asthma inhaler and takes Vesper back to their room.